Can I Use an AGM Battery in My RV?

 There are a few disadvantages, too.
 AGM batteries can be considerably more expensive (although far less expensive than a lithium battery).
-AGM batteries should only be discharged to 50-60 percent, while premium flooded batteries can be discharged down to 70-80 percent.*
+AGM batteries should only be discharged to 50-60 percent, while premium flooded deep-cycle batteries can be discharged down to 70-80 percent.*

 However, AGM batteries are rapidly becoming the standard for RV house batteries.
 You should consider using one!

 What Are the Advantages of an AGM Battery in an RV?

 There are many advantages to using AGM batteries for your deep-cycle RV house or starting batteries!*

 - Spillproof.
 The water-electrolyte in an AGM battery is absorbed in a glass mat separators.
 If you tip over an AGM battery, the water won’t spill out!
 (Don’t try that with a regular battery, kids).

 - Maintenance-free.
 Because the battery is sealed, moisture vapor can’t evaporate!
 You don’t need to check the electrolyte levels, measure the cells with a hydrometer, etc. In fact, opening an AGM battery will normally void the warranty – so don’t do it!

 - Vibration-resistant.
 Their stout, solid construction makes AGM batteries perfect for the bumps, jolts, shocks, and thuds of the #RVlife.